 - Making the transformation from army to business success

-Rather than doggedly sticking to our original idea, we adapted to the market environment – what competitors and market shapers were doing and what customers wanted – so that our offer was sustainably successful.
+(3) Adaptability?A core attribute for any military officer ? most people have heard the phrases “adapt or die” and “any plan will not survive first contact with the enemy”.
+In military operations, these really are true.
+They require fast, objective, smart decision-making and reactions; there?s no reason at all to treat business operations any differently.
+We continuously adapted our original plan for Extrinsica Global.?
+Rather than doggedly sticking to our original idea, we adapted to the market environment ? what competitors and market shapers were doing and what customers wanted ? so that our offer was sustainably successful.
 Simply having an idea that you, personally, believe is great is not enough.
 It needs to create value by meeting a need and getting sold in the target market.?